-3.5 Plot of standardised residuals for estimated cooling energy use annually across all pos- sible combinations of training sets and prediction years.
-3.6 Plots of estimated cooling energy use against day of the year.
-Training years listed 3.7 Plots of estimated cooling energy use against day of the year.
-Training years listed alongside the predicted year 3.8 Plots of estimated cooling energy use against day of the year.
-Training years listed alongside the predicted year 4.1 Information Commons energy use by system by year for years: $01/05/2015$ to $30/04/2016$ and $01/05/2016$ to $01/05/2017$ 4.2 Selected Plots of Information Commons energy use against maximum daily temperature in Weston Park.
-Weston Park is around 600 meters away from the building 4.3 Work Flow Diagram: Sequentially the model i trained using the known energy use and recorded weather data, the resultant model is then used as predictive model for the weather forecasts to produce predictions which are then summarised 66 4.4 Predicted energy use for Chillers 1 and 2 combined.
+3.5 Plot of standardised residuals for estimated cooling energy use annually across all possible combinations of training sets and prediction years 42 3.6 Plots of estimated cooling energy use against day of the year.
+Training years listed alongside the predicted year 50 3.7 Plots of estimated cooling energy use against day of the year.
+Training years listed alongside the predicted year 51 3.8 Plots of estimated cooling energy use against day of the year.
+Training years listed alongside the predicted year.
+52 4.1 Information Commons energy use by system by year for years: $01/05/2015$ to $30/04/2016$ and $01/05/2016$ to $01/05/2017$ 55 4.2 Selected Plots of Information Commons energy use against maximum daily temperature in Weston Park.
+Weston Park is around 600 meters away from the building 56 4.3 Work Flow Diagram: Sequentially the model i trained using the known energy use and recorded weather data, the resultant model is then used as predictive model for the weather forecasts to produce predictions, which are then summarised 60 4.4 Predicted energy use for Chillers 1 and 2 combined.
 The 95% confidence plot has the international recognised baseline scenario for climate change Information Commons performance in light grey and the forecast energy use for 2021 to 2050 in black.
-The variance decomposition plot breaks down the sources of uncertainty into the variance from model performance, bottom, and weather uncertainty, top 4.5 Plots describing the characteristics of predicted peaks 4.6 Comparison of predicted daily data and actual data: Chiller No 1 4.7 Comparison of predicted daily data and actual data: Chiller No 2 4.8 Comparison of predicted daily data and actual data: Chillers No 1 & 2 combined 65 5.1 5.2 Diagram with data flow plan for BUCL/LIDAR height map data 5.3 Height map as grev-scale image, key on the right indicates height above sea-level 5.4 Cross-sections through different smoothings LIDAR Data 5.5 Contour plot of Sensor W20 with the roughness length for wind directions with/without topology, 0 radians corresponds to North 5.6 Plots demonstrating the calculation of frontal area of a building using pixels (each representing a $1 \times 1$ meter square area 5.7 Plot of wind velocity interpolation across time, for illustration at single time point.
+The variance decomposition plot breaks down the sources of uncertainty into the variance 1 , , , , , , , , , , , , , , , , , , , 63 4.5 64 4.6 Comparison of predicted daily data and actual data: Chiller No 1 65 4.7 Comparison of predicted daily data and actual data: Chiller No 2 65 4.8 Comparison of predicted daily data and actual data: Chillers No 1 & 2 combined $$ 66 5.1 5.2 Diagram with data flow plan for BUCL/LIDAR height map data - 0 75 5.3 Height map as grey-scale image, key on the right indicates height above sea-level 77 5.4 Cross-sections through different smoothings LIDAR Data 78 5.5 Contour plot of Sensor W20 with the roughness length for wind directions with/without topology, 0 radians corresponds to North 79 5.6 Plots demonstrating the calculation of frontal area of a building using pixels (each representing a 1×1 meter square area 80 5.7 Plot of wind velocity interpolation across time, for illustration at single time point.
 Arrow size indicates wind speed.
-Blue arrows are data points at this point in time, red 25% confidence interpole on direction, group are the uncertainty direction.
-5.8 Map of Birmingham overlaid with average height above sea level (m) of each tile, dark 5.0 Mang of Pirmingham overlaid with roughness longths, note grow areas represent and J.9 with lack of data in the LIDAR data-set
+Blue arrows are data points at this point in time, red are 95% confidence intervals on direction, green are the mean wind direction 82 5.8 Map of Birmingham overlaid with average height above sea level (m) of each tile, dark grey areas represent a lack data in the LIDAR data-set 84 5.9 Maps of Birmingham overlaid with roughness lengths, pale grey areas represent areas 87